Crowd preference

 May or September–October

-May: roads driveable, sea warming (20°C), fully open.
-September: sea at 24°C, roads finally clear after August gridlock, 30–40% below August prices.
-October still viable for the coast.
+May: roads driveable, sea warming (20°C), fully open, hiking trails accessible.
+September: sea at 24°C, roads clear after August gridlock, 30–40% below August prices.
+The hiking trails along the coast are best in these cooler months.

 September–October

-Vendemmia (grape harvest) mid-September through October.
-Golden vineyards, harvest festivals across Chianti, Montalcino, Montepulciano.
-Truffle season beginning in October–November (Alba, Norcia).
+Vendemmia (grape harvest) mid-September through October - harvest festivals across Chianti, Montalcino, Montepulciano.
+Truffle season beginning in October–November in rural areas of Umbria and Piedmont.
+The rolling hills at their most golden.

 Venice